 Phonics at St Luke's

-Children at St Luke’s are introduced to phonics through the Letters and Sounds programme in Nursery.
-The programme is followed throughout Reception, Key Stage 1 and into Key Stage 2, where necessary.
+Children at St Luke’s are introduced to phonics through the St Luke's Letters and Sounds scheme in Nursery.
+The scheme is followed throughout Reception, Key Stage 1 and into Key Stage 2, where necessary.

-St Luke’s consistently scores above average in the Year 1 Phonics Screen and very few children do not secure a pass.
-Those who do not pass are usually successful in Year 2 and the limited number of children who do not secure a pass in year 2 continue with the Letters and Sounds programme in Year 3 and beyond.
+St Luke’s consistently scores above average in phonics in Year 1 - in 2018/19 93.3% of children achieved a pass in the Phonics Screen.
+Very few children do not secure a pass.
+Those who do not pass are usually successful in Year 2 and the limited number of children who do not secure a pass in Year 2 continue with the St Luke's Letters and Sounds scheme in Year 3 and beyond.

 Reading at St Luke's